 Selection for Vice Presidents of Philanthropy occurs through the Residential Hall Assembly at the beginning of fall semester each year.

-The program has a 1-hour seminar every week, PSC training & events, and residential hall meetings.
+All VPs of Philanthropy are required to attend 1-hour seminar every week, PSC training & events, and residential hall meetings.

 For more information, please contact: